-The Master of Arts in Education: Education Leadership program at Wheeling University enables working educators to earn a master's degree in as little as one year, entirely online.
-This 33-credit online graduate program offers multiple start dates and the flexibility to completion in one year or more.
+The Master of Arts in Education: Education Leadership program at Wheeling University enables working educators to earn a master's degree in as little as 1 year, entirely online.
+This 33- credit online graduate program offers multiple start dates and the flexibility to completion in 1 year or more.
 West Virginia licensure is transferable to most other states through reciprocity agreements.
-An educator currently holding a master's degree in education may design his or her own program through the Sequence of Study Certificate Program.
+An educator currently holding a master's degree in education may design their own program through the Sequence of Study Certificate Program.